Epistolary Explorations: the history, psychology and art of letter writing

 Fourth Hour of Instruction

 In accordance with the July 1, 2011 Credit Hours provision of the Higher Education Opportunity Act, expectations are that a full semester course comprises four instructional hours per week.
 This class is scheduled to meet for 3 hours per week.
-Additional instructional activities for our class will consist of regular meetings with the Writing Assistant or Course Instructor, meetings with Writing Center staff, film viewings, and attendance at relevant campus events or local events.
-These activities will add an additional 14 hours of instruction to meet this requirement.
+Additional instructional activities for our will consist of regular meetings with the Writing Assistant or Course Instructor, meetings with Writing Center staff, film viewings, and attendance at relevant campus events or local events.
+These activities will add an additional 14-16 hours of instruction to meet this requirement.

 Texts and Resources